bachmeb/spring-gs/README.md

 # spring-gs

-This repo contains a collection projects based on the Spring Getting Started Guides
+This repository contains a collection projects based on the Spring Getting Started Guides

 ### References
 * https://spring.io/guides